 Import Tasks from a CSV File

-Open the Add Menu on the Projects tab and select Import From a File to import tasks from your .csv file.
+Open the Edit Menu on the Projects tab and select Import From a File to import tasks from your .csv file.

 The following fields can be imported: task name, owner, description, total work done, low and high estimate, reference field, date done, deadline, delay until, max effort, tags.